binarykore/php-dev/README.md

 ## Bash PHP Extension's Builder

-* This Tool eases up the use of One-Liner command, phpize then ./configure
+* This Tool eases up the use of One-Liner command, "phpize" then "./configure".
-* Production-ready and Fully-tested, So code up' and use it properly
+* Production-ready and Fully-tested, So code up' and use it properly.

 ## Bash Maketest Extension Tester / Checker